jrjones/blog.jrj.org/pages/labs.md

 In the mean-time, check out my [GitHub](http://github.jrj.org) and [YouTube](http://youtube.jrj.org) profiles.

+Also, there's [a recent talk I gave about Immersive Technologies][2].

 To be clear: jrjLabs is not a business, not a company, and will not be selling stuff.
 It's purely a place to share stuff (for free) that I'm working on.

 [1]: /labs/devsimulator/
+[2]: /labs/talks/ImmersiveTech-VR-AR/